HOPE HOUSE OF SOUTH CENTRAL WISCONSIN

 Stop It Now! prevents the sexual abuse of children by mobilizing adults, families and communities to take actions that protect children before they are harmed.
 Educate yourself and your community by downloading their materials and read about ways to get involved with prevention efforts!

-The Child Welfare Information Gateway's National Child Abuse Prevention Month website has their outreach toolkit, sample messages, graphics, and more!
+The Child Welfare Information Gateway's National Child Abuse Prevention Month website has a multimedia gallery and protective factors conversation guides.

 Picture